GodsFavoriteDeveloper/interview-test/README.md

 Once all that is setup run *npm start* .
 If running on a local server, update **node** to **nodemon** in package.json.
 Make sure you have Nodemon installed on your local machine

 ### Client Setup
 cd into the client folder.
+First run *npm install* to install dependencies.
 Run *ionic serve* to run the app on the browser.
 To view the app from the server url, run *ng build --prod* from the client folder.
 This will rebuild and update the www folder.